-- · Clearly state your position against human trafficking, deceptive recruitment and bonded labour (either in a stand-alone policy or as part of a broader human rights policy) and communicate this to any labour recruiters, agencies or providers that you work with. - Use due diligence to identify any risk of human trafficking or deceptive recruitment or bonded labour in your own operations and those of your supply chain (see COP 6 Human rights and COP 7 Due diligence for responsible sourcing from conflictaffected and high-risk areas). - If you use labour recruiters, agencies and providers: - Only use those whose business is formally licensed or certified by the competent authority. - · Carry out due diligence to check for any instances of human trafficking or deceptive recruitment or bonded labour, especially if migrant workers are involved (see Figure 20.1). - · Make sure they do not engage in any practice that puts workers at risk of human trafficking or deceptive recruitment or bonded labour (including recruitment fees, debt bondage or intimidation). - Continue to monitor your own operations and those of any labour recruiters, agencies and providers that you use to ensure ongoing compliance with COP 20.3.
-For example, by: - · holding regular worker interviews or surveys; - · doing desktop reviews of policies and procedures to confirm they have the right controls in place (this could include reviewing employee contracts); and - · requiring formal audits.
+- Clearly state your position against human trafficking, deceptive recruitment and bonded labour (either in a stand-alone policy or as part of a broader human rights policy) and communicate this to any labour recruiters, agencies or providers that you work with. - Use due diligence to identify any risk of human trafficking or deceptive recruitment or bonded labour in your own operations and those of your supply chain (see COP 6 Human rights and COP 7 Due diligence for responsible sourcing from conflict-affected and high-risk areas). - If you use labour recruiters, agencies and providers: - Only use those whose business is formally licensed or certified by the competent authority. - Carry out due diligence to check for any instances of human trafficking or deceptive recruitment or bonded labour, especially if migrant workers are involved (see Figure 20.1). - Make sure they do not engage in any practice that puts workers at risk of human trafficking or deceptive recruitment or bonded labour (including recruitment fees, debt bondage or intimidation). - Continue to monitor your own operations and those of any labour recruiters, agencies and providers that you use to ensure ongoing compliance with COP 20.3.
+For example, by: - holding regular worker interviews or surveys; - doing desktop reviews of policies and procedures to confirm they have the right controls in place (this could include reviewing employee contracts); and - requiring formal audits.

-Use of deception, false promises.
-Payments to intermediaries to get jobs, identity papers, travel documents, etc. Recruitment Job imposed as a condition of other benefits.
-Initial and Forced recruitment, kidnapping. subsequent recruitment Kind of travel arrangements (if relevant). (including travel) Change of job without possibility of refusal.
+Indicators of forced labour Recruitment Initial and subsequent recruitment (including travel) Use of deception, false promises.
+Payments to intermediaries to get jobs, identity papers, travel documents, etc. Job imposed as a condition of other benefits.
+Forced recruitment, kidnapping.
+Kind of travel arrangements (if relevant).
+Change of job without possibility of refusal.
 Violence or threats of violence in case of refusal to change job.
-Freedom to choose living quarters.
-Indicators Wage deductions for lodging or work tools. of forced Living Freedom to leave the premises, contact family, talk with people outside. labour conditions Surveillance of living quarters. during employment Quality, quantity and price of employer-provided food.
+Living conditions during employment Freedom to choose living quarters.
+Wage deductions for lodging or work tools.
+Freedom to leave the premises, contact family, talk with people outside.
+Surveillance of living quarters.
+Quality, quantity and price of employer-provided food.
 Freedom to buy food outside the workplace.
-Withholding of salary.
+Worker coercion to make the employee work or to stop them from leaving Withholding of salary.
+Debt manipulation.
+Abuse of worker's vulnerability resulting from irregular migration status.
+Retention of identity papers or travel documents.
+Close surveillance of worker's movements.
+Impossibility of leaving the work premises.
+Violence or threat of violence.
+Threats against worker or family members if worker leaves.
+Threats of denunciation or deportation.